FactomProject/factom-api/README.md

 {'balance': 0}
 ```

-The wallet clients provides a shorcut method `fct_to_fct()` which performs all the API calls needed to submit a simple fct to fct transaction.
+The wallet client provides a shorcut method `fct_to_fct()` which performs all the API calls needed to submit a simple fct to fct transaction.
 This includes adding inputs and outputs, calculating the fee, building the signed transaction, and submitting it to the network.

 ```python
 >>> walletd.fct_to_fct(factomd, 50000, fct_to=fct_address2, fct_from=fct_address1)